David Chaum

 David Lee Chaum (born 1955) is an American computer scientist, cryptographer, and inventor.
-He is known as a pioneer in cryptography and privacy-preserving technologies, and widely recognized as the inventor of digital cash.
-His 1982 dissertation "Computer Systems Established, Maintained, and Trusted by Mutually Suspicious Groups" is the first known proposal for a blockchain protocol.
+He is known as a pioneer in cryptography and privacy-preserving technologies and widely recognized as the inventor of digital cash.
+His 1982 dissertation, "Computer Systems Established, Maintained, and Trusted by Mutually Suspicious Groups," is the first known proposal for a blockchain protocol.
 Complete with the code to implement the protocol, Chaum's dissertation proposed all but one element of the blockchain later detailed in the Bitcoin whitepaper.
-He has been referred to as "the father of online anonymity", and "the godfather of cryptocurrency".
+He has been referred to as "the father of online anonymity", and "the godfather of cryptocurrency."

-He is also known for developing ecash, an electronic cash application that aims to preserve a user's anonymity, and inventing many cryptographic protocols like the blind signature, mix networks and the Dining cryptographers protocol.
-In 1995 his company DigiCash created the first digital currency with eCash.
-His 1981 paper, "Untraceable Electronic Mail, Return Addresses, and Digital Pseudonyms", laid the groundwork for the field of anonymous communications research.
+He is also known for developing ecash, an electronic cash application that aims to preserve a user's anonymity, and inventing many cryptographic protocols like the blind signature, mix networks, and the Dining Cryptographers Protocol.
+In 1995, his company DigiCash created the first digital currency with eCash.
+His 1981 paper, "Untraceable Electronic Mail, Return Addresses, and Digital Pseudonyms," laid the groundwork for the field of anonymous communications research.

-More recently in 2020, Chaum founded xx network, a privacy-focused blockchain platform, and in 2021 launched xx coin (abbreviation XX), a cryptocurrency designed to enhance user privacy and provide quantum resistance.
+More recently, in 2020, Chaum founded the xx network, a privacy-focused blockchain platform, and in 2021 launched xx coin (abbreviation XX), a cryptocurrency designed to enhance user privacy and provide quantum resistance.